-The immediate effects of a head injury can include dementia symptoms, such as confusion, memory loss, and changes in speech, vision and personality.
+The immediate effects of a head injury can include symptoms that are also seen in dementia, such as confusion and memory loss, as well as changes in speech, vision and personality.
 Depending on the severity of your injury, these symptoms may clear up quickly, last a long time or never go away completely.

 You're likely at greatest risk of developing dementia or Alzheimer's later in life, post-head injury, if you also have other risk factors.
 For example, carrying one form of the apolipoprotein E (APOE) gene increases the risk of Alzheimer's in any individual.

 It's important to note that many people who sustain a severe head injury never develop Alzheimer's disease or later dementia.
 More research is needed to understand the link.

 - Traumatic brain injury: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/tbi/detail_tbi.htm.
 Accessed July 13, 2017.

 - Evans RW, et al. Postconcussion syndrome. https://www.uptodate.com/contents/search.
 Accessed July 13, 2017.